-Evidence of settlement/movement has affected the building reflected by cracking within the common close.
+Evidence of settlement/movement has affected the building reflected by cracking to the main walls and communal stairwell.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

 The subjects form part of a tenement/block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.